nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_animation/README.md

 This is an extension of the Vulkan ray tracing [tutorial](https://nvpro-samples.github.io/vk_raytracing_tutorial_KHR).

-We will implement two animation methods: animating only the transformation matrices, and animating the geometry itself.
+We will implement two animation methods: only the transformation matrices, and animating the geometry itself.

 ## Animating the Matrices